Bill Straub

-William ("Bill" or "Billy") Straub (born in Philadelphia, Pennsylvania) is a former U.S. soccer player.
+William Straub (born August 11, 1951) is a former U.S. soccer player.
 He spent five seasons in the North American Soccer League.
 He also earned three caps with the United States in 1975.

 College

 Straub attended the University of Pennsylvania where he played on the men's soccer team from 1970 to 1972.
 He was a third team All-American in 1972.
 In 2005, he was named to the University of Pennsylvania All Century soccer team.

 NASL

 In 1973, Straub was drafted by the Montreal Olympique.
 After only six games, the Olympique traded him to the expansion Philadelphia Atoms.
 He did not play a game with the Atoms until the championship game.
 In that game, he replaced Jim Fryatt, who had been on loan from English team Southport F.C. at forward when Southport recalled Fryatt.
 Straub went on to score the second goal of the Atoms' 2–0 win with an 85th-minute header, to secure the 1973 NASL championship.
-He missed the entire 1977 season with injuries, but came back in 1978 to play twenty-five games in the Atoms back line.
-The Atoms folded at the end of the 1976 season.
-In 1978, he was signed by the expansion Philadelphia Fury.
+He missed the entire 1977 season with injuries, but came back in 1978 to play twenty-five games for the expansion Philadelphia Fury.
 After one season with the Fury, he retired in 1979.